FRRouting/frr/doc/user/pathd.rst

 Configuration Commands
 ----------------------

-.. index:: segment-routing
 .. clicmd:: segment-routing

    Configure segment routing.

-.. index:: traffic-eng
 .. clicmd:: traffic-eng

    Configure segment routing traffic engineering.

-.. index:: segment-list NAME
 .. clicmd:: [no] segment-list NAME

    Delete or start a segment list definition.

-.. index:: index INDEX mpls label LABEL [nai node ADDRESS]
-.. clicmd:: [no] index INDEX mpls label LABEL [nai node ADDRESS]
+.. clicmd:: index INDEX mpls label LABEL [nai node ADDRESS]

    Delete or specify a segment in a segment list definition.

-.. index:: policy color COLOR endpoint ENDPOINT
 .. clicmd:: [no] policy color COLOR endpoint ENDPOINT

    Delete or start a policy definition.

-.. index:: name NAME
 .. clicmd:: name NAME

    Specify the policy name.

-.. index:: binding-sid LABEL
 .. clicmd:: binding-sid LABEL

    Specify the policy SID.

-.. index:: candidate-path preference PREFERENCE name NAME explicit segment-list SEGMENT-LIST-NAME
 .. clicmd:: [no] candidate-path preference PREFERENCE name NAME explicit segment-list SEGMENT-LIST-NAME

    Delete or define an explicit candidate path.

-.. index:: candidate-path preference PREFERENCE name NAME dynamic
 .. clicmd:: [no] candidate-path preference PREFERENCE name NAME dynamic

    Delete or start a dynamic candidate path definition.

-.. index:: affinity {exclude-any|include-any|include-all} BITPATTERN
 .. clicmd:: [no] affinity {exclude-any|include-any|include-all} BITPATTERN

    Delete or specify an affinity constraint for a dynamic candidate path.

-.. index:: bandwidth BANDWIDTH [required]
 .. clicmd:: [no] bandwidth BANDWIDTH [required]

    Delete or specify a bandwidth constraint for a dynamic candidate path.

-.. index:: metric [bound] METRIC VALUE [required]
 .. clicmd:: [no] metric [bound] METRIC VALUE [required]

    Delete or specify a metric constraint for a dynamic candidate path.